mircealungu/twil/README.md

 * series of books that i just learned about: Oxfort Very Short Introduction & Cambridge Companion; I'd like to give a try to some of them when I find the time

+* why does the devil have horns? he took them from pan (https://www.quora.com/When-was-the-devil-first-depicted-with-horns)

 # Week 4